fMercury/dao/packages/cli/README.md

-# Dapp for the Dao
+# CLI for the Dao

 ## Initial setup